chrisglein/chrisglein.github.io/rum-runner/rules.md

 The two players start their turn differently.

 ### 👑 Reveal funded investments
 At the start the crown's turn they may flip any face-down investment cards that are **funded** to their face-up side.
-An investment is funded if it has 🟡 on it greater than or equal to the investment's price (shown in the top left of the investment card).
+An investment is funded if it has 🟡 on it greater than or equal to the investment's price (shown in the top left of the card).
 - The coins remain on the investment after it is flipped face-up.
 - The crown may choose to not flip an investment, even if has funded.
 - The investment card will have game text that executes when the card is flipped face-up.
 It will indicate if it only triggers once or every turn.